-Jingle Bells guitar tabs to download and print for beginner guitar students.
+Jingle Bells guitar tabs, two versions to download and print for beginner guitar students.

 Uh-oh... they have to change strings!

 Well I didn't say that the melody will be easy for a new flat-picker!
 Changing strings as it does, a beginner will probably struggle with it at first.
-They will have to find

 Which is why familiar songs are so useful for beginner guitar players...

 But at least there are lots of repeated notes, and the main note is an open string.
 And phew! -- almost all kids know this song, so it makes it much easier to learn!